 What’s a Micro-aggression (And why I don’t like that term)

-When we think of "racism" or "prejudice", we often think about big, overt acts of hostility - name calling, intentional negative treatment or violence.
-But racism is not just about the obvious mistreatment or the horrific acts we hear about in the news - it’s something in our individual and collective psyches that’s plays out in much more subtle ways all the time.
+When we think of racism or sexism or homophobia or any kind of prejudice, we often automatically think of big, overt acts of hostility - name calling, intentional negative treatment or violence.
+But prejudice is not just about the obvious mistreatment or the horrific acts we hear about in the news - it’s often much more subtle and more pervasive than that.
+In fact, societal 'isms' form part of our individual and collective psyches and they play out in little and big ways all the time.

 Think about when you meet someone and you “instantly click” with them or, alternatively, when you have a negative first impression of someone - that’s your brain making a decision and a judgment about the other person with very little or no evidence.
 It’s a gut reaction.

 Gut reactions can be a useful source of data when making decisions, but this is also where our biases and prejudices come from.

 We all have biases (yes, all!) even though we don’t like to admit it.
 We have been taught that we should not be prejudiced, and that discrimination is wrong, so we do our best to hide or suppress our biases and appear objective, but they still “leak out” in these micro ways – both non-verbally and verbally.

 This is what researchers call modern or aversive prejudice and it plays out in our interactions and decisions at a day to day level.
 It’s not as overt as “traditional” prejudice, but in some ways, it’s harder to tackle because it is so subtle.
 That’s why the concept of micro-aggression is helpful – it gives us a word that captures the subtle and routine impact of prejudice and marginalisation that many people experience all the time in modern society.

 So what's wrong with the word?